 College faculty and EMC staff will communicate with students via their student email systems.
 Students must frequently check their college email.
 Students should also send communications to their advisors and faculty via their college email.
 EMC staff may also communicate program information and deadlines through Remind texts (web-based site).
-Canvas (KVCC student portal) will be used to share resources and information also.
+Canvas will be used to share information and resources also.